 They will fly similar to a normal golf ball, and still make a great sound when you strike them clean – albeit, with a softer feel off the club face.

-A packet of Almost Golf balls (pictured above) costs just $39.99 for a pack of 24 on Amazon and are without doubt the best quality foam ball on the market, so you don’t have to spend a fortune to try them out if you so desire.
+A packet of Almost Golf balls (pictured above) can be bought cheaply on Amazon and are without doubt the best quality foam ball on the market, so you don’t have to spend a fortune to try them out if you so desire.

 MORE GOLF TIPS: